oluwatobi-fasasi/react-capstone/README.md

 # 📖 About the Project <a name="about-project"></a>

-**Space-X** is a company that provides commercial and scientific space travel services.
+**Space Travelers Hub** is a company that provides commercial and scientific space travel services.
 This application will allow users to book rockets and join selected space missions.

 ## 🛠️ Built With <a name="built-with"></a>